broodminder/userguide/docs/en/34_sensors_W4.md

 <div style="text-align:center;"><img src="../assets/30_sensors.assets/device_w4.png"></div>

 ## Broodminder-W4 (49)
-!!!
-NOTE
+!!! note
-    W4 scale is only available in Europe
+    W4 scale is only available in Europe.

 BroodMinder-W4 is a professional grade hive scale specially designed for migratory beekeeping.
 It is a rugged, lightweight and high precision scale that can be installed in any kind of configuration.
 Insensitive to hive leveling or centering with its 4 x 100kg high precision load cells, it mounts easily on wooden or metal pallets.